benzol45/MT_general/README.md

 ## Order & print
 https://github.com/benzol45/MT_order_print
-Has cataloge of products, synchronizes it with GIS MT global cataloge.
+Has catalogue of products, synchronizes it with GIS MT global cataloge.

 UI for:
 * ordering new marking code pools